 - Increased small, dense LDL and oxidized LDL (very bad cholesterol)

 - Increased fat in the abdominal cavity (visceral fat)

 The above findings explain why sugars can trigger obesity, heart disease, diabetes and poor health in general.
 And this is why you should re-evaluate your sugar intake:

 1. Low/No Nutritional Value

 To start with, sugar has no known nutritional value.
-In hypoglycemic conditions, high concentrated sugar drinks are essential.
-Outside that, sourcing your glucose from natural food sources and fruits are better than industrialized sugar.
+In hypoglycemic conditions, highly concentrated sugar drinks are essential.
+Outside of that, sourcing your glucose from natural food sources and fruits are better than industrialized sugar.

 2. Deposits Fat In The Liver

 The only organ that can metabolize fructose is the liver.
 For physically active persons, fructose helps to replenish the low glycogen as a result of an intense activity like a run.